This page has pictures from various towns and cities, including different sections of various parts of Havana (Spanish: La Habana).

 Trinidad is one of the best-preserved cities in the Caribbean from the time when the sugar trade was the main industry in the region.
 Its 18th- and 19th-century buildings, such as the Palacio Brunet and the Palacio Cantero, were built in its days of prosperity from the sugar trade.

-Trinidad, together with the nearby Valle de los Ingenios is a UNESCO World Heritage Site.
+Trinidad and the Valley de los Ingenios is a UNESCO World Heritage Site.

 This page contains 105 pictures